Festus Okotie-Eboh: Early life and business career

 Okotie Eboh was born Festus Samuel Edah in Benin River, Old Warri division.
 From 1932 to 1936, he attended Sapele Baptist School.
 Upon graduation, he clerked briefly in the Local District Office before returning to his alma mater as a teacher.
 In 1937, he gained employment at Bata Shoe Company as an accounting clerk.

 While working as a clerk, he was also studying bookkeeping and accounting.
 In 1944, Bata transferred him to Lagos as a Chief Clerk and West Coast Accountant.
 He was in Lagos for a year before returning to Sapele to become Deputy Manager of the Sapele branch.
 In 1947, he was sent to Prague, Czechoslovakia for further training where he obtained a diploma in business administration and chiropody.
 He left Bata Shoe to establish a timber and rubber business.
 He was involved in a rubber exporting business trading under the company name of Afro-Nigerian Export and Import Company.
 The firm exported ribbed smoked sheet rubber to Europe and North America.
 In 1958, he opened a rubber-creping factory and later in 1963, he started Omimi Rubber and Canvas Shoe factory.
 He also started a few ventures with two foreign partners: Dizengoff and Coutinho Caro.
 The partners promoted Mid-West Cement Co, a cement clinker plant in Koko and Unameji Cabinet Works.

 Okotie-Eboh married in 1942, and, together with his wife, started a string of schools in Sapele.
 The first school was Sapele Boys Academy, followed with Zik's College of Commerce.
 In 1953, he started Sapele Academy Secondary School.
 In the 1940s and 1950s, Okotie-Eboh was a board member of Warri Ports Advisory Committee, Sapele Township Advisory Board and Sapele Town Planning Authority.

 Political career

-In 1951, after some influence from Azikiwe, he contested for a seat and was elected to the Western Region House of Assembly.
+In 1951, after some influence from Azikiwe, he contested a seat and was elected to the Western Region House of Assembly.
 In 1954, he was elected treasurer of the N.C.N.C. and was successful as the party's candidate to represent Warri division in the House of Representatives.
 He was nominated as the Federal Minister of Labour and Welfare in January, 1955, and two years later, he was made Finance Minister.